 6. Engage people who have little contact with refugees and diverse communities

-You can download the booklet here (PDF version)
+You can download the latest version of the booklet here (PDF version)

 2015 Theme "Hope in Action"